letsencrypt/website/content/en/docs/challenge-types.md

 server at `http://<YOUR_DOMAIN>/.well-known/acme-challenge/<TOKEN>`.
 That file contains the token, plus a thumbprint of your account key.
-Once your ACME client tells Let’s Encrypt that the file is ready, Let’s Encrypt tries retrieving it.
-If our validation server gets the right response from your web server, the validation is considered successful and you can go on to issue your certificate.
-If the validation fails, you’ll have to try again with a new certificate.
+Once your ACME client tells Let’s Encrypt that the file is ready, Let’s Encrypt tries retrieving it (potentially multiple times from multiple vantage points).
+If our validation checks gets the right responses from your web server, the validation is considered successful and you can go on to issue your certificate.
+If the validation checks fail, you’ll have to try again with a new certificate.

 Our implementation of the HTTP-01 challenge follows redirects, up to 10 redirects deep.
 It only accepts redirects to “http:” or “https:”, and only to ports 80 or 443.
+It does not accept redirects to IP addresses.
 When redirected to an HTTPS URL, it does not validate certificates (since this challenge is intended to bootstrap valid certificates, it may encounter self-signed or expired certificates along the way).

 The HTTP-01 challenge can only be done on port 80.
 Allowing clients to specify arbitrary ports would make the challenge less secure, and so it